Home Assessment Protocols Blog

 • Marques et al. (2011) found hope-building programs in schools improved life satisfaction and self-worth

-• Feldman & Dreher (2012) proved brief single-session interventions can produce lasting effects
+• Feldman & Dreher (2012) found a brief single-session intervention increased hope, with effects persisting at one-month follow-up

 Hope is not a fixed trait β€” it's a learnable skill.
 With consistent practice, anyone can develop higher hope and the life outcomes that follow.

-We're building the world's first AI-powered hope engine β€” combining peer-reviewed positive psychology with personalized interventions.
-Our mission: democratize evidence-based hope for everyone.
+We're building tools to measure and train hope β€” combining peer-reviewed positive psychology with personalized, evidence-based protocols.
+Our mission: make the science of hope practical for everyone.